Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 Strategy 2: Lead with a Specific Business Problem

-Your cold email opening must immediately identify a pain point that corporate photography solves.
-Do not start with “I hope this email finds you well” or “I came across your company.”
-Those openings signal that you are just another vendor blasting generic messages.
+Your cold email opening must immediately identify a pain point that corporate photography solves. don’t start with “I hope this email finds you well” or “I came across your company.”
+Those openings signal that you’re just another vendor blasting generic messages.

 According to a study by Salesforce, 76% of customers expect companies to understand their needs and expectations.
-If your opening line does not demonstrate that you understand their specific situation, they will not read past the first sentence.
+If your opening line doesn’t demonstrate that you understand their specific situation, they won’t read past the first sentence.

 Here is a cold email opening that works for corporate headshots:

 “Most executive teams look like passport photos on their LinkedIn profiles.
 Generic headshots hurt your talent acquisition because candidates research companies before applying.
-[Company Name]’s leadership page currently shows stock imagery for 3 of your 5 C-suite executives.
-That is costing you credibility with passive candidates.”
+[Company Name]’s leadership page currently shows stock imagery for 3 of your 5 C-suite executives. that’s costing you credibility with passive candidates.”

 This opening: